 everyting wa' gwine 'round, come 'round….

-The Gullah Geechee “de wata bring, de wata tek” saying has dual origins: (1) a declaration of resistance: “The water brought us here, the water will take us away,” as noted in the historical marker photo, above right, and (2) the cyclical nature of traditional Gullah thought.
+The Gullah Geechee “de wata bring, de wata tek” saying has dual origins: A declaration of resistance: “The water brought us here, the water will take us away,” as noted in the historical marker photo on the right.
+And the cyclical nature of traditional Gullah thought.

 At 3:00 p.m. on Wednesday of February,